digitalpeer/tinycom/HACKING.rst

 Developer Notes
 ===============
 The UI is built with QT Designer.
-The resulting *.ui is then used to generate a *.py file to create the UI.
+The resulting *.ui is then loaded at runtime to create the UI.
 In any event, this should provide all tools on Ubuntu.

 Install PyQt or PySide tools.